 When corals lose their color, it is known as "coral bleaching."
 Coral bleaching began receiving attention after it was first observed on coral reefs in the South Pacific in the 1990s.
 Coral bleaching also occurs in saltwater reef aquariums.

-The skeletal structure of hard corals are normally white, but due to zooxanthellae algae, which are tiny plants called dinoflagellates (single-celled microscopic organisms which belong to the Protista kingdom) that reside within the soft tissues of corals, they have color.
-These microalgae are photosynthetic, and their relationship with some corals, as well as other marine life such as Tridacnid clams, nudibranchs, some sponges and even jellyfishes, is an example of endosymbiosis (symbiosis - the intimate living together of two dissimilar organisms in a mutually beneficial relationship; endo - within).
+The skeletal structure of hard corals are normally white, but they have color due to zooxanthellae algae.
+These tiny plants, which are a type of dinoflagellates (single-celled microscopic organisms which belong to the Protista kingdom), reside within the soft tissues of corals.
+These microalgae are photosynthetic, and they have an endosymbiotic relationship with some corals, as well as other marine life such as Tridacnid clams, nudibranchs, some sponges, and even jellyfish.
+Symbiosis refers to two dissimilar organisms living together in a mutually beneficial relationship.

-During the day the zooxanthellae photosynthesize.
-The coral polyps benefit from the photosynthate (product of photosynthesis) and in turn, the algae benefits from the nitrogen, phosphorous, and carbon dioxide waste produced, which it needs to grow.
+During the day, the zooxanthellae photosynthesize.
+The coral polyps benefit from the photosynthate (product of photosynthesis) and in turn, the algae benefit from the nitrogen, phosphorous, and carbon dioxide waste produced, which it needs to grow.
 By night, the polyps feed on plankton by capturing it with their tentacles.